 Yellow Ribbon Program The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 SHSBT has entered into a voluntary agreement with the VA to fund tuition and fee expenses that exceed the tuition and fees payable through the Post-9/11 GI Bill® (i.e. annual national cap.)
-SHSBT will annually contribute \$500 to five VA students and the VA will match the contribution, not to exceed 50% of the difference.
+SHSBT will annually contribute \$500 to 90% of the difference.
 To be eligible for the Yellow Ribbon Program the veteran must meet the following criteria:

-- a) Be enrolled in an approved specialized degree program; - Served an aggregate period of active duty after September 10, 2001, of at least 36 months and were honorably discharged; - Discharged from active duty for a service-connected disability and served 30 continuous days after September 10, 2001; or - d) Are a dependent who received benefits transferred from an eligible service member; - e) Be a VA student attending the State College campus.
+- a) Be enrolled in an approved specialized degree program; - Served an aggregate period of active duty after September 10, 2001, of at least 36 months and were honorably discharged: - Discharged from active duty for a service-connected disability and served 30 continuous days after September 10, 2001; or - d) Are a dependent who received benefits transferred from an eligible service member: - e) Be a VA student attending the State College campus.